 I happened to mention to my dear friend Jodee that I was in need of a good foot massage.
 Without reservation, my friend said that she knew just the place.
-Jodee booked our appointments at Royal Foot, on Royal Lane, in Dallas and made a reservation for dinner to follow.
+Jodee booked our appointments at Royal Foot, on Royal Lane in Dallas, and made a reservation for dinner to follow.

 As we drove to our destination, I commented that I was looking forward to catching up at the spa.
-“No no, Royal Foot is a quiet zone.
+“No-no, Royal Foot is a quiet zone.
 We relax.”
 Jodee handed me an extra set of headphones so I could occupy myself in the spa.
 When we arrived, our escort showed us to our massage stations.
 The gentle sound of classical music played in the background; I wouldn’t be in need of headphones after all.
 We sat down on our lounge chairs and that’s when the fun began.

 Let me give you a visual.
 I am 4’11 with hair and heels.
 As I leaned back onto the lounger, my feet were about six inches above the wash bowl.
 I inched down so that my feet touched water.
 Jodee giggled at my display.
-My masseuse repeatedly draped my warm towel over my eyes and finally pinched my nose in hopes that the cloth might stick to my face.
+My masseuse repeatedly draped a warm towel over my eyes and finally pinched my nose in hopes that the cloth might stick to my face.
 As I grinned and chuckled, he just smiled and shook his head and went to work.

-Foot massage and more specifically, Reflexology, is a great addition to a healthcare routine.
+Foot massage and more specifically, reflexology, is a great addition to a healthcare routine.
 Focused on pressure points that connect to the rest of the body, foot massage can be a healing modality for a number of issues.
 Digestion, sleeplessness, and fatigue have been linked to improvements through foot massage.
-Think about it; for those of us who are lucky enough to have two and able to stand up right on both, we depend on our feet to carry us to our destination, lift us up off the ground as we leap for joy and propel us toward victory or away from danger in a need to flee.
+Think about it: for those of us who are lucky enough to have two and able to stand upright on both, we depend on our feet to carry us to our destination, lift us up off the ground as we leap for joy, and propel us toward victory or away from danger in a need to flee.
 Our feet keep us grounded and absorb a lot of punishment.

 He cupped my foot in his hands, using firm pressure across several points, including my toes.
 I was visibly horrified.
 As he checked for severe injury, he also massaged my foot to get the blood flowing, encouraging the muscles to relax and prevent stiffness.
 Then he showed me how I could reduce the anxiety and pain surrounding my feet by giving myself regular foot massage and spending more time going barefoot in the house.
 “And breathe.
 I’ve never met anyone who holds their breath as much as you do.”
-I gave the required “ok” and thanked him for his kindness.
+I gave the required “OK” and thanked him for his kindness.
 Needless to say, I reluctantly took his advice and eventually overcame my fear and grew to enjoy a good foot rub.

 As we exited the spa, I felt the warm circulation of fire and soothing energy run through my legs.
-We approached the car and I said to Jodee “I don’t know how I feel about tipping a guy who owes me dinner after giving me a pelvic jolt that I didn’t see coming!”
+We approached the car, and I said to Jodee, “I don’t know how I feel about tipping a guy who owes me dinner after giving me a pelvic jolt that I didn’t see coming!”
 We both laughed.

 Truly though, if you’re in the Dallas area and need to treat your feet, head over to Royal Foot and take a load off of your peds.
 These guys will make your feet feel like royalty.
 You will be amazed at the things you can heal with just the right touch.